 NOTE: Civil & Environmental Technology students must meet seven of the ten and have a total of 30 credits for the General Education Requirements.
+There are a total of 124 program credits.

 Student Learning Outcomes can be found at www.canton.edu/csoet/cet/.